79/flip-yo-burger/README.md

 Rules of play:
 ## /input
-- add your username
+- [x] add your username
-- you have 3 burgers (lives)
+- [x] you have 3 burgers (lives)

 ## /output
+- starts the game
-- tells whos turn it is: username
+- [x] tells whos turn it is: username
-- gives a food symbol: fries / burger / etc.
+- [x] gives a food symbol: fries / burger / etc.
 - 3 seconds to complete task when it's your turn
-- scoreboard with lives for everyone
+- [x] scoreboard with lives for everyone
 - shows phones flipping for burger part of game
 - when you're out of lives you get knocked out